 To be eligible as a Michelin Junior in 2021, both Michelin Sprint Challenge and Porsche PAYCE Carrera Cup drivers must born between 30.11.1997 and 01.03.2004.

-All Michelin Juniors in each series must commit to a full season and carry additional Michelin Junior branding on their racing apparel and Porsche 911 GT3 Cup cars.
-All eligible young drivers across both Porsche Michelin Sprint Challenge and Porsche PAYCE Carrera Cup will enjoy a massive prize pool for the 2020 season, valued at approximately AUD$300,000.
+All Michelin Juniors must carry additional Michelin Junior branding on their racing apparel and Porsche 911 GT3 Cup cars.

 Porsche Junior Shootout

-The main goal for the Michelin Junior drivers is an opportunity to attend the Porsche Motorsport Junior Programme Shootout which continues to play a crucial role in the development of the best emerging talent globally and is seen as the benchmark pathway for talented drivers to progress to the highest level.
+The main incentive for the Michelin Junior drivers in the premier one-make series is an opportunity to attend the global Porsche Motorsport Junior Programme Shootout, which continues to play a crucial role in the development of the best emerging talent from the region and is seen as the most proven pathway for talented drivers to progress to the highest level abroad.

-In 2019, Michelin Junior Champion, Jordan Love competed against Carrera Cup Champions from the leading one-make Porsche championships around the world in three-day, all expenses paid driving evaluation at the Portimao circuit.
+The 2019 Michelin Junior champion, Jordan Love, won the overall Porsche PAYCE Carrera Cup Championship and went onto to win the Junior Shootout nomination to compete against Carrera Cup Champions from the leading one-make Porsche championships around the world in three-day, all expenses paid driving evaluation at the Portimao circuit.